ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - **one** decision, where at least the "Problem" and "Considered Alternatives" are filled out.
 - a link from [README.md](README.md) from the "Drafts" section to this decision.

+> At least the problem must be clear to everyone involved before the decision can leave the "Drafts" status.

 ### In Discussion